openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

 Installing & Configuring Cobbler
 --------------------------------

-Cobbler is bare metal provisioning system which will perform initial installation of Linux on OpenStack nodes.
-Luckily, we already have a puppet master installed, so we can install Cobbler through Puppet in a matter of seconds rather than doing it manually.
+Cobbler is bare metal provisioning system which performs bare metal provisioning and does initial installation of Linux on OpenStack nodes.
+Luckily, we already have a puppet master installed, so Cobbler can be installed using Puppet in a matter of seconds rather than doing it manually.

 Using Puppet to install Cobbler
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~